 I assume you are already familiar with the concept of SMART goals.
 I could think of another term for it, but that wouldn’t make it better.

 Why do you need to be S.M.A.R.T.?

 Well, we choose a One Metric That Matters here because we need focus, but if you then choose an abstract, unspecific goal when you use OMTM, then chances are that you will be busy with all kinds of different tasks that do not contribute directly to your OMTM.

 Therefore make it SMART: Specific, Measurable, Attainable, Relevant & Timely.

 4. Prioritize your experiments based on your OMTM

-You will now start working on your experiment backlog, where you will assess all your experiments with a ‘yes’ or ‘no’ to the question “Is this experiment going to directly contribute to our OMTM?”.
+You will now start working on your growth experiment backlog, where you will assess all your experiments with a ‘yes’ or ‘no’ to the question “Is this experiment going to directly contribute to our OMTM?”.